 Treaty is the opportunity to make sure First Nations people will always have the freedom and power to make the decisions that affect their communities, their culture and their Country.
-Every vote counts and the Assembly invites all First Peoples in or from Victoria to vote.

 Who is the First Peoples’ Assembly of Victoria?